elijahcastillo/Spellchecker/README.md

 - **REPL Mode**: An interactive Read-Eval-Print Loop mode that allows users to enter text and receive immediate spelling corrections and suggestions
 - **File Scanning**: Process text files to identify and correct misspellings, with options to output the corrected text to a specified file
 - **Accuracy Reporting**: Analyze documents to report the percentage of correctly spelled words and identify misspellings.
 Supports batch files
-- **Interactive (Windows Only)**: A simple text editting mode in the termianl that provides real-time suggestions as you type, can save to file when you are done
+- **Interactive (Windows Only)**: A simple text editting mode in the termianl that provides real-time suggestions as you type, can save to file when you are done by pressing CTR + s

 ## Prerequisites